godotengine/godot-docs/tutorials/scripting/gdscript/warnings/native_method_override.rst

 .. code-block:: none

-    The method "%s()" overrides a method from native class "%s".
+    The method "get_class()" overrides a method from native class "Object".
 This won't be called by the engine and may not work as expected.

 The default warning level for this warning is **Error**.